The 25 Essential Books for Every Entrepreneur's Library

 Entrepreneur’s are striving to make the world a better place, whether through eliminating climate change or poverty.
 Besides making a difference in people’s lives, entrepreneurs can also make a profit by doing the right thing.
 Martin and Osberg will help you discover how social entrepreneurs are discovering problems and transform the system.

-21. Zero to One: Notes Startups, or How to Build the Future by Peter Thiel.
+21. Zero to One: Notes on Startups, or How to Build the Future by Peter Thiel

 This bestseller from PayPal co-founder Peter Thiel examines how entrepreneurs can shape the future by having the right team in place, knowing whether or not your business will be in business 20 years from now, or if you offer something unique.